tudorgalt/babelfish-phase-1/README.md

 ##### Here are the steps needed to properly deploy and integrate governance system:
 -   Run contracts migrations: `yarn migrate-governance` (this script will queue the transferAdmin call)
--   To set the proper admin you need to execute the "transferAdmin" script after sufficient time delay. `yarn script transferAdmin`
+-   To set the proper admin you need to execute the "transferAdmin" task after sufficient time delay. `yarn hardhat transferAdmin`
--   Change owner of BasketManager and Masset contracts by executing `yarn script transferOwnership`
+-   Integrate governance system by changing owner of selected contracts by executing `yarn hardhat run scripts/governanceIntegration.ts`

 ## **4. Graph**